Therapeutic Fraud Prevention Act

 The Therapeutic Fraud Prevention Act is a bill in the United States House of Representatives that if passed would prohibit, as an unfair and deceptive act or practice, commercial sexual orientation and gender identity conversion therapy, and for other purposes.

+Through classifying for-profit conversion therapy as an unfair or deceptive act or practice, ergo consumer fraud, the bill would open violators up to prosecution by the Federal Trade Commission as well as civil lawsuits.
+Federal prosecutor Faraz Mohammadi notes that federal mail and wire fraud statutes are the most powerful statutes used by federal prosecutors; further, the criminal intent of conversion therapy providers to defraud patients has been found by juries when presented with the medical community's wide-ranging agreement on conversion therapy's ineffectiveness and harms, such as in Ferguson v.
+JONAH.

 Introduced bills

 114th Congress

 On May 19, 2015, Rep. Ted Lieu (D-CA), who had authored the first such ban in California while State Senator in 2012, introduced the Therapeutic Fraud Prevention Act (H.R.
 2450) in the U.S. House of Representatives.
 The bill had 96 cosponsors.

 On April 28, 2016, Sen. Patty Murray (D-WA) introduced a companion bill (S. 2880) in the U.S. Senate, where it had 21 cosponsors.

 115th Congress

 On April 25, 2017, Rep. Ted Lieu reintroduced the Therapeutic Fraud Prevention Act (H.R.
 2119) in the House of Representatives, and Sen. Patty Murray reintroduced it (S. 928) in the Senate.
 The House bill had 110 cosponsors and the Senate counterpart had 25 cosponsors.